For Patients & Caregivers

 Applying DMSO to the skin appears to reduce pain in humans.

-A few studies show that application of DMSO to the skin reduces pain and inflammation in humans; however, more studies are needed to determine the optimal dose to be used.
+A few studies show that application of DMSO to the skin reduces pain and inflammation in humans; however, more studies are needed to determine the optimal dose.

-Some laboratory studies have shown that DMSO may slow down the progression of cancer; however, no clinical studies have been performed.
+Some laboratory studies have shown that DMSO may slow down the progression of cancer; however, clinical studies have not been performed.

 DMSO may be used to treat this condition in a hospital setting.